 Release No. 33-9002 (Jan.
 30, 2009), 74 FR 6776 (Feb.
 10, 2009) and Release No. 33-10514 (Jun.
 28, 2018).

 Fiscal years are based on filers’ self-designations.
-Our analysis includes custom tags of line item tags and excludes tags that are abstract, text-related, domain member, domain, and document and entity.
-For definitions of abstract, domain member, and domain, see the XBRL glossary at https://www.sec.gov/page/osd_xbrlglossary.
+Our analysis includes custom tags of line item tags and excludes tags that are abstract, member, domain, and related to the document and entity.
+For definitions of abstract, member, and domain, see XBRL glossary at https://www.sec.gov/page/osd_xbrlglossary.
 Document and entity tags are largely related to identification of filings and filers including, for example, form type, company name, filer size, and public float.

 17 CFR 232.405(c)(1)(iii).

 See pages 104-105 of Release No. 33-9002 (Jan.
 30, 2009).

 See 17 CFR 232.405(c)(1)(iii)(B) (“An electronic filer must create and use a new special element if and only if an appropriate tag does not exist in the standard list of tags for reasons other than or in addition to an inappropriate standard label.”).